QwenLM/Qwen-Agent/README.md

 ***You can skip this step if you are using the model service provided by [DashScope](https://help.aliyun.com/zh/dashscope/developer-reference/quick-start) from Alibaba Cloud.***

-However, if you prefer to deploy your own model service instead of using DashScope, please follow the instruction provided by the [Qwen](https://github.com/QwenLM/Qwen) project to deploy a model service compatible with the OpenAI API:
+However, if you prefer to deploy your own model service instead of using DashScope, please follow the instruction below, which is provided by the [Qwen](https://github.com/QwenLM/Qwen) project, to deploy a model service compatible with the OpenAI API:

 ```bash
 # Install dependencies.